jaheyns/CfdOF/Readme.md

 5. Imports should usually be on separate lines.
 6. Comments

-    - Docstrings always use """triple double quotes"""
+    - Docstrings always use """triple double-quotes"""

     - Block comment starts with a # and a single space and are indented to the same level as that code